-Master of Science in Mathematics for Educators (MMED) Program evaluation theory coursework and a culminating project designed by the participant.
+Master of Science in Mathematics for Educators (MMED) Program content courses while also incorporating core assessment and evaluation theory coursework and a culminating project designed by the participant.
 Participants are additionally able to keep up-to-date on the latest research by working with professors in the field.
 Financial support for educators is available to qualified participants through a 40% tuition reduction.
 The MMED may satisfy Massachusetts requirements to move from an Initial License to a Professional License.

-Designed especially for middle school, high school and community college educators, the Master of Science in Mathematics for Educators is a part-time, afternoon and evening program of study that puts emphasis on math content courses while also incorporating core assessment and
+Designed especially for middle school, high school and community college educators, the Master of Science in Mathematics for Educators is a parttime, afternoon and evening program of study that puts emphasis on math